About Me and my Glass

 Hello, my name is Kelly and I’m the owner, designer, maker, photographer, accountant, packager and everything else associated with Rainbow Lux Glass.

 I’m a mum to two boys aged 8 and nearly 2 years.
 In 2017 I left my day job to concentrate on my glass and it was the best decision ever!
 I get to spend all the important moments with my children but also get to work with beautiful glass and enjoy my job.
 I’m incredibly lucky, I know!

 I’ve always loved glass.
 The tactile nature, the beautiful colours.
-3 years ago I was struggling with having any enthusiasm for my previous business.
+4 years ago I was struggling with having any enthusiasm for my previous business.
 I made lots of keepsake gifts using wood, clay, paper etc but my passion for it was waning.
 Possibly due to the oversaturated market and the fact I just didn’t feel I had enough time to give the business it’s full potential.
 I decided I needed to try something new, something I always wanted to do.
 I considered a glass blowing course but although it looked awesome, I quickly realised I’d never be able to afford the set up costs or even doing it as a hobby.
 Then I saw an advert on YouTube for a microwave kiln….. from there my journey started.